Your Most Loving Relationships

 Observing and identifying your reactions and behaviors in relationship helps you intentionally clear and evolve your energy.

 When you enroll in a difficult experience with a challenging person, you activate an energetic pattern and set of behaviors that opposes the other person’s energetic pattern and behaviors.
 When energy is in opposition, the only way out is through.
 That’s akin to hand-to-hand combat.
 It’s you or him.
-Someone’s gotta give.
+Someone’s got to give.

 Reactive energetic patterns shift you out of present-moment awareness; you lose the ability to choose a nuanced response.